-Previous works have suggested that microbial CUE varies negatively proportional to the litter CN ratio, and thus, CUE decreases as N becomes limiting in the system.
+Previous works have suggested that microbial CUE varies negatively proportional to the litter C:N ratio, and thus, CUE decreases as N becomes limiting in the system.
 This is mainly observed in a microbial community that uses flexible CUE as a strategy to cope with stoichiometric imbalances.
 Our four model scenarios, following a flexible CUE strategy, are also able to reproduce this relationship, CUE vs. C:N ration in litter (Figure 6B and D), when comparing both average CUE and initial CUE.
 However, under an N retention strategy, all models, with exception of the simplest model (neither lignin protection nor costs of oxidative enzymes), can reproduce the patterns described in a flexible CUE strategy.
 In the no-protection, no-enzyme-cost model scenario, CUE is higher due to reduced oxidative enzyme investment.
 As decomposition progresses, microbes may become less N-limited and CUE increases, reaching close to maximum CUE values under C-limited conditions.
 As a result, the average CUE is higher than the initial values (Figure 6A).